Fluffernuttersandwich/Better7D2DbyFNS/README.md

 1. Hardware capable of running the base game of 7D2D.

-2. Windows 10 1809+ or Windows 11 are now required due to the upgrade to Qt 6 and Python 3.11.
-Microsoft Visual C++ Redistributable 14.40.33810.0 required, install from https://aka.ms/vs/17/release/vc_redist.x64.exe if needed.

-3. The latest version of Wabbajack.
+2. The latest version of Wabbajack.

 https://www.wabbajack.org/